MAY 1 - First Thursday - 62nd National Day of Prayer -

 - We welcome all riders on all types of motorcycles.
 A typical ride will last all-day and may cover up to 250

-March 30, Regional Passover Seder - Attend a traditional Passover Seder during this seven day (3/24 - 4/1) period of unleavened bread (sometimes hosted by a church) - A full seder with a lamb (Sephardic) or chicken (Ashkenazi) dinner is best - leisurely three hours - advance reservations crucial - Dates and costs vary if catered or potluck (kosher recipes provided) - Huge Tip: If potluck, do not bring flour/pasta, pork, shrimp, or shellfish items - Most seder leaders make time to explain and welcome - It reveals parts of Exodus and Leviticus.
+April 12 or after, Regional Passover Seder - Attend a traditional Passover Seder during this seven day period of unleavened bread (sometimes hosted by a church) - A full seder with a lamb (Sephardic) or chicken (Ashkenazi) dinner is best - leisurely three hours - advance reservations crucial - Dates and costs vary if catered or potluck (kosher recipes provided) - Huge Tip: If potluck, do not bring flour/pasta, pork, shrimp, or shellfish items - Most seder leaders make time to explain and welcome - It reveals parts of Exodus and Leviticus.
 Passover follows lunar calendar.

-Songs, Dramatic monologue, Speaker - Stanley Blvd between Pleasanton and Livermore - Crisp 45 degrees - Free parking ONLY for service - Contributions defray expenses with excess to local charity - Hosted 2013 by: Trinity Baptist Church.
-NEW time of 6:15am
+Songs, Dramatic monologue - Stanley Blvd between Pleasanton and Livermore - Crisp 45 degrees, Bring Umbrella if rain - Free parking ONLY for service - Contributions defray expenses with excess to Trinity Homeless and Pantry Ministries - Hosted 2014 by: Trinity Baptist Church.

 May First Thursday - Theme: "Pray for America", 62nd National Day of Prayer - (encouraged by Congress in 1952 as amended 1988)